Camelot Group: Earnings

-According to the Camelot Group, the UK Lottery creates 30 millionaires every month.
+According to the Camelot Group, the UK Lottery created 30 millionaires every month.

 Controversies

 2000/2001 franchise controversy

 Two companies competed for the National Lottery franchise in 2001: Camelot, the incumbent operator, and a rival operator called "The People's Lottery", organised by Sir Richard Branson.

 During the 2000 franchise bidding process, a technical problem with lottery terminals supplied by American company GTECH Corporation came to light.
 It was discovered that this technical problem may have inadvertently caused winners to be paid incorrect amounts.
 Because of this problem and the relationship between Camelot and GTECH, the National Lottery Commission recommended that the lottery franchise be awarded to the People's Lottery.
 GTECH had been a shareholder in Camelot Group but they sold their shareholding to the remaining shareholders, who increased their stakes from 16.66% to 20%.

 In August 2000, the chair of the National Lottery Commission, Dame Helena Shovelton, announced that neither party would be invited to run the National Lottery, claiming that neither party met the statutory requirements to run the lottery.
 It was felt that legal problems were responsible for the downfall of the People's Lottery bid, while the relationship between G-Tech and Camelot was the reason Camelot would not be invited to run the lottery.

 By September 2000, it was clear that although neither party met the statutory requirements to run the lottery, the commission was going to award the franchise to the People's Lottery.
 Camelot initiated legal action, taking the commission to the high court for a judicial review.
 The High Court judges sided with Camelot, describing the commission's decision as "conspicuously unfair".
 The National Lottery Commission responded by dismissing the HM Treasury legal team who had been advising them.
 Dame Helena resigned shortly afterwards and was replaced by Lord Burns.

 During November, the National Lottery Commission reopened the bidding process and both parties resubmitted their bids, the commission hoped to announce the winner by mid-December.
 On 19 December 2000 the commission announced that Camelot would be awarded the franchise, with voting 4–1 in favor of Camelot.
 One member later resigned from the commission over the process, deeply unhappy that Camelot had been re-awarded the franchise.
 Sir Richard Branson threatened to take further legal action; but due to the prospect of a lengthy and costly legal battle, one which could have resulted in the National Lottery games being suspended, he did not proceed with the action.

 The governmental body the Gambling Commission is responsible for deciding who is awarded the franchise.
 The way the franchise was awarded to Camelot in 2001 caused some controversy, because state-owned Royal Mail held a 20% stake in the Camelot Group.